senakurtak/RickAndMorty/README.md

 ## Features of the application
-- Resource Request
-- Data Storage
-- Fetching and listing datas using GET request after login to the site using POST request
+- Fetching and listing datas using GET request
 - Searching datas
-- Scanning QR codes
 - Refreshing datas

 ## Used technologies